James Newton (composer/flutist)

 Mr. Newton’s work encompasses chamber, symphonic, and electronic music genres, compositions for ballet and modern dance, and numerous jazz and world music contexts.

-In 2005 Newton decided to commence the greatest challenge of his compositional career – a trilogy of large-scale sacred works: a Mass, a St. Matthew Passion and a setting of Psalm 119 for vocal soloists, choir and orchestra.
-The Mass, completed in early 2007, received its premiere at the 2007 Metastasio Festival in Prato, Italy.
+In 2005 Newton decided to commence the greatest challenge of his compositional career – a trilogy of large-scale sacred works: Mass, St. Matthew Passion, and a setting of Psalm 119.
+Mass, completed in early 2007, received its premiere at the 2007 Metastasio Festival in Prato, Italy.
 Its U.S. premiere (an expanded choral version) occurred in 2011 with Grant Gershon conducting the Los Angeles Master Chorale at Walt Disney Concert Hall.
 Newton completed his St. Matthew Passion in 2014.
 Its World premiere, with Grant Gershon conducting Coro e Orchestra del Teatro Regio di Torino, occurred in 2015 during the Torino Jazz and La Sidone Festivals.
-Mr. Newton is the first African American and the first composer coming out of the Jazz tradition to compose a St. Matthew Passion.
-His research on the 119th Psalm will begin in the summer of 2017, and he completed the work in the spring of 2021.
+Mr. Newton is the first African American and the first composer rooted in the Jazz tradition to compose a St. Matthew Passion.
+His research on the final installment of the trilogy, Psalm 119, began in the summer of 2017, and he completed the work in the spring of 2021.

-Newton is a distinguished professor emeritus at the Herb Alpert School of Music, the University of California at Los Angeles in the Department of Ethnomusicology.
-He has also held professorships at University of California at Irvine, California Institute of the Arts, and Cal State University Los Angeles.
+Newton is a distinguished professor emeritus at the Herb Alpert School of Music, the University of California at Los Angeles.
+He has also held professorships at the University of California at Irvine, California Institute of the Arts, and Cal State University Los Angeles.
 In May of 2005, the California Institute of the Arts awarded Mr. Newton a Doctor of Arts Degree, Honoris Causa.